Brad Parker (rugby league): 2019

 Parker made 19 appearances for Manly in the 2019 NRL season as the club finished in sixth place and qualified for the finals.
 Parker scored a try in Manly's elimination final victory over Cronulla in week one of the finals series at Brookvale Oval.
 The following week in the elimination semi final, Parker scored a try but was later sin binned for tripping a South Sydney player in the club's 34-26 loss at ANZ Stadium.

 On 30 September, Parker earned his first representative jersey as he was named at Centre for the Australia PM XIII side.
 On 7 October, Parker was named in the U23 Junior Australian side.

 2020

 Parker played 19 games in the 2020 NRL season.
 Manly missed out on the finals finishing a disappointing 13th on the table.

 2021

 In round 11 of the 2021 NRL season, Parker scored two tries for Manly-Warringah in a 28-6 victory over Parramatta.

 In round 14 against North Queensland, Parker scored two tries for Manly in a 50-18 victory.

 Parker played 25 games for Manly in the 2021 NRL season including the club's preliminary final loss against South Sydney.

 2022

 In round 8 of the 2022 NRL season, Parker was taken from the field during Manly's 40-22 loss against South Sydney.
 It was later revealed Parker would be ruled out for an indefinite period with an ACL injury.

+2023

+Parker played 19 matches for Manly in the 2023 NRL season as the club finished 12th on the table and missed the finals.
+Parker re-signed with Manly until the end of the 2025 season.

+2024

+Parker spent the 2024 season in NSW Cup, playing 22 games for Manly's feeder side Blacktown Workers Sea Eagles.